 By Robin from Washington, IA

 Place both chocolates, the butter, and the cream in a large microwave-safe bowl.
 Microwave until the chocolate is melted, stirring after every 45 seconds to prevent overheating.
-(Alternately, you can melt the mixture on the stove top over a double boiler).

 Here are some adorable Christmas sweets that are sure to get gobbled up.
 These sweet treats are easy to make and would make fantastic gifts also.

 This page is not on ThriftyFun, but we had to share it.
 Be sure to come back and rate it.

 This page contains peppermint bark recipes.
 Traditional peppermint bark combines the delicious flavors of dark and white chocolate with crushed peppermint candy.
 There are many variations on the original recipe.

 Glue 1 ribbon onto wide side of gum package, 1 raisin package, 2 more gum packages and 1 more raisin package, spacing cars about 1/2 inch apart.

 THREAD marshmallows on lollipop stick to resemble a snowman.

 Line cookie sheet with waxed paper.
 In medium saucepan, melt candy coating over low heat, stirring constantly.
 Add remaining ingredients; toss to coat.
 Spread mixture thinly on waxed paper-lined cookie sheet.